February 02, 2017

 As mentioned above, in females who carry a copy of a disease gene for an X-linked trait, disease traits on the X chromosome may essentially be “masked” by the normal gene on the other X chromosome.
 More specifically, because only one functioning X chromosome is required in males and females, one of the X chromosomes in each cell of a female is essentially “turned off”, usually in a random pattern (random X chromosome inactivation).
 Therefore, if the X chromosome with the gene mutation is activated in some cells, female carriers may manifest certain, typically more variable or mild features of the disorder as previously discussed (see Symptoms section above).

 As discussed above, Nance-Horan syndrome is usually fully expressed in males only, although females who carry a single copy of the disease gene (heterozygotes) may develop certain features.
 The disorder is present at birth (congenital).
 Nance-Horan syndrome was described in 1974 by two research teams independent of each other.
 Fewer than 50 families (kindreds) have been described in the medical literature.
 The exact incidence of the disorder is unknown.
-Researchers believe that cases may go unrecognized or misdiagnosed, making it difficult to determine the true frequency of Nance-Horan syndrome in the general population.
+Researchers believe that affected individuals may go unrecognized or misdiagnosed, making it difficult to determine the true frequency of Nance-Horan syndrome in the general population.

 Nance-Horan syndrome may be diagnosed based upon a thorough clinical evaluation, detection of characteristic physical findings such as congenital cataracts and dental abnormalities, and specialized testing, including the use of an illuminated microscope to examine the interior of the eyes (slit-lamp examination) and dental x-ray series.
 Molecular genetic testing for the NHS gene is available to confirm the diagnosis.
+When the specific mutation is identified, it is possible to test the at-risk females, who would like to know their genetic status before having children.
+Prenatal diagnosis is feasible when the mutation is identified in a particular family.

 The treatment of Nance-Horan syndrome is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists, such as pediatricians; physicians who diagnose and treat diseases of the eye (ophthalmologists); dental specialists who diagnose, prevent, and/or correct misalignment (malocclusion) and other abnormalities of the teeth (orthodontists); and other health care professionals.